stephanosterburg/stephanosterburg.github.io/_posts/2019-08-04-math_jacobian.md

 </div>

-So, if we look at our starting point where we have a bases vectors and therefore a square shape of size $1x1$, we can see that is got stretched by the factor of 6, the determinant we have calculated.
+So, if we look at our starting point where we have a bases vectors and therefore a square shape of size $1x1$, we can see that is getting stretched by the factor of 6, the determinant we have calculated.

 $$
 \begin{align}